 - Salivation or dry mouth

-Is LSD addiction treatable?
+Is LSD addiction (abuse) treatable?

-Inpatient treatment facilities offer comprehensive rehabilitation programs for LSD addicts.
+Inpatient treatment facilities offer comprehensive rehabilitation programs for LSD users.
 The most advanced facilities offer modern medical equipment, have well-trained professionals, and provide behavioral and physical therapies that will help patients overcome cravings and flashbacks.
 Support is also guaranteed when you register for a complete inpatient rehab.